isomerpages/mccy-iccs/_past-events/ICCS 2019/Speakers Info.md

 The inaugural ICCS featured speakers from various backgrounds and experiences:

 **Guest-of-Honour:**
-•	His Majesty King Abdullah II ibn Al Hussein of the Hashemite Kingdom of Jordan
+•	His Majesty King Abdullah II bin Al Hussein of the Hashemite Kingdom of Jordan

 **Opening Address:**
 •	Her Excellency Halimah Yacob, President of the Republic of Singapore